vepsankel/DrupalModule_Students/README.md

 BirthdayBlock shows students who have theit birthdays this month, allowing us to send them a congratulation email.
 StudentListtFunctionalityBlocks contains instruments for managing table (currently - colors, used for different groups, later there could be filter/sort variants)

 Students module allows viewing students by accessing '/web/students/list' page.
-By clocking on student's ID we can view information about that student.
+By clicking on student's ID we can view information about that student or edit it if we possess necessary permissions.